December 2010 - 14-9-12

 I’ve heard that after South America fell under Spanish and Portuguese control, Latin literature flourished there for many years.

 Indeed so.
 Many Latin works were written in America but perhaps the most famous American work was not produced in America itself but in Europe.
-I’m talking about the poem entitled Country Life in Mexico, which was published in 1781 by a Guatemalan Jesuit priest, Rapahael Landivar, who was exiled to Europe after the suppression of his order.
+I’m talking about the poem entitled Country Life in Mexico, which was published in 1781 by a Guatemalan Jesuit priest, Raphael Landivar, who was exiled to Europe after the suppression of his order.
 In his introduction he expressed his love for his native land with great eloquence:

 Hail, dear parent, sweet Guatemala, hail